SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anubhav Gupta

-fair enough just.
-To add to the point.
+Fair enough.
+Just to add to the point.
 Sorry.
-So yeah, so the guidance is given for the investors in this presentation.
-This is not the internal target.
-So what we have given to the team.
-So just to clarify but your point is well taken.
-Yes.
-Your next question please.
+So, the guidance is given for the investors in this presentation.
+This is not the internal target, so what we have given to the team.
+So, just to clarify, but your point is well taken.
+Thanks.
+Yeah.
+Your next question, please.

-Okay sir, my question is like does that factoring business rate that is a big business that you got the license for the industry size is big for that.
-And.
-And we are also in very innocent stages of that industry.
-Right.
-So does this guidance also include that factoring mixing us?
-Have we thought about that or do we, are we doing some internal planning around around that factoring business?
-Like what can be the profit for Pool Aum and all those things around that.
+Okay.
+Sir, my question is, like, that factoring business, right, that is a big business that you got the license for.
+The industry size is big for that.
+And we are also in very nascent stages of that industry, right?
+So, does this guidance also include that factoring business?
+Have we thought about that, or do we — are we doing some internal planning around that factoring business?
+Like, what can be the profit pool, AUM, and all those things around that?

 Vinay Gupta

-Shubham.
-Hi Vinay here.
-So the factoring business is not going to be very significant business.
-We wanted to expand our product offering because they are currently we are more focused towards business to dealer business to distribution business.
-We as an NBFC are not present in business to business business.
-The B2B sales or the trade which is happening between the buyer and seller that is a segment we want to target.
-But factoring business, as I’m sure you would know it’s not very from a cost discipline and a credit discipline perspective.
-It needs a lot of recalibration.
-So we are not looking to grow very aggressively on the factors it will be.
+Shubham, hi, Vinay here.
+So, the factoring business is not going to be very significant business.
+We wanted to expand our product offering because they are — currently, we are more focused towards business to dealer, business to distribution business.
+We as an NBFC are not present in business to business.
+The B2B sales or the trade which is happening between the buyer and seller, that is a segment we want to target.
+But factoring business, as I’m sure you would know, it’s not very — from a cost discipline and a credit discipline perspective, it needs a lot of recalibration.
+So, we are not looking to grow very aggressively on the factors.
+It will be — we would like to start with baby steps and then build and learn — learn and build.

+Yes, sir.
 Thank you.
-Thank you for your answers and patience.
+Thank you for your answers and patience, sir.
 Thank you.

 Vinay Gupta

 Thank you.
-Our next question is from the line of Sangeetha Purushottam from Cogito Advices.
+Our next question is from the line of Sangeeta Purushottam from Cogito Advisors.
 Please go ahead.

 Sangeeta Purushottam